- triskaidekaphobia (n.)

-- 1804, from Medieval Latin trivium "grammar, rhetoric, and logic," first three of the seven liberal arts in the Middle Ages, considered initiatory, rudimentary, and less important than the other four, arithmetic, geometry, astronomy, and music.
-From Latin trivium, in classical Latin "place where three roads meet" (see trivial).
+- 1804, from Medieval Latin trivium (9c.) "grammar, rhetoric, and logic," the first three of the seven liberal arts in the Middle Ages, considered initiatory and foundational to the other four: arithmetic, geometry, astronomy, and music.
+From Latin trivium, in classical Latin "place where three roads meet; a frequented place; public street, highway" (see trivial).

 - trochaic (adj.)